cbare/scheduler_demo/readme.md

 # Scheduler demo app

-A demo of a web service using Flask and PostgreSQL.
+A demo of a web service using Flask and PostgreSQL and a web client built with React.

 ## Libraries